CPunch/openpunk/content/pages/cracking-22-yr-old-drm/index.md

 ![](mount.png)

-Welp I guess my VM is having issues, so let's try another method.
+Oh.
+I guess my VM is having issues, so let's try another method.
 (Not to mention, this wouldn't work with wine.)

 ## Oh, that DRM